kerenli/RNASeqTutotial/README.md

 ```
 Here `|` is the piping symbol, which is the process of redirecting the output of one command to the input of another command.

+#### SAM format

-The SAM format consists of a header and an alignment section.
+The SAM format consists of a header and an alignment section:

 |Col|Field  |	Type	|Brief description                      |
 |---| :---: | :---:     | :---:                                 |